numeract/shinyXT/README.md

 ## Motivation

-The package allows the configuration and formatting of Shiny DataTable and Form templates that are meant to be re-used, as well as other Shiny functionalities.
+The package allows the configuration and formatting of Shiny DT DataTables and form templates that are meant to be re-used, as well as other Shiny functionalities.
+The functions receive custom settings and use them to create DT DataTable templates - work like a Factory design pattern.
-The functions that receive custom settings and use them in order to create DataTable templates work like a Factory design pattern.
-The table is constructed without exposing the creation logic each time the template is applied and a common interface (context) can be used in order to render multiple DataTable objects.
+A common configuration interface (`context`) can be used to render multiple DataTable objects (e.g. two tables linked using a foreign key.)

-The main advantages of using shinyXT for creating and formatting DataTable objects are:
+The main advantages of using shinyXT for creating and formatting DT DataTable:

 - Flexibility: if the user wants to change a feature of the DataTable objects, is enough to modify the settings and the change will be propagated in all DataTable objects that are created with the same settings

-- Greater control achieved by using a standard format
+- Greater control achieved by using a standard template
 - The server code becomes much shorter